nus-cs2103-AY2324S2/ip/docs/README.md

-# ArtemisPro User Guide
+# Artemis User Guide

 ![Product Screenshots](https://kaiyi27.github.io/ip/Ui.png)

 ---

-ArtemisPro frees your mind of having to remember things you need to do.
+Artemis frees your mind of having to remember things you need to do.
 It's,

 - text-based
 - easy to learn